Jobs

 Essential criteria

-* Specialist experience of assessment and therapeutic techniques for adults with acquired communication and swallowing disorders.
+* Highly specialist experience of assessment and therapeutic techniques for adults with acquired communication and swallowing disorders

-* Experience in assessment, treatment and evaluation therapy in communication and swallowing disorders associated with stroke.
+* Experience in assessment, treatment and evaluation therapy in communication and swallowing disorders in acute stroke patients

-* Experience in case management of people with complex needs
+* Experience in case management of clients with complex needs

-* Ability to identify own learning needs and engage in self directed learning
+* Ability to identify own learning needs and engage in self-directed learning for CPD

 * Ability to manage customer expectation e.g. dealing with complaints